akiyks/linux/Documentation/core-api/wrappers/memory-barriers-pretty.rst

     * If both legs of the "if" statement begin with identical stores to the same variable, then those stores must be ordered, either by preceding both of them with smp_mb() or by using smp_store_release() to carry out the stores.
-Please note that it is -not- sufficient to use barrier() at beginning of each leg of the "if" statement because, as shown by the example above, optimizing compilers can destroy the control dependency while respecting the letter of the
+Please note that it is *not* sufficient to use barrier() at beginning of each leg of the "if" statement because, as shown by the example above, optimizing compilers can destroy the control dependency while respecting the letter of the